Sonichaos360/PHPSimpleSpreadsheet/Readme.md

 }

 /**
- * If we can not reach the pag limit then pause sheet
+ * If we can not reach the page limit then pause sheet
  * Else we should just end the sheet
  */
 if($pointer < $total_elements)